 Every application should support the TARGETS, TIMESTAMP, MULTIPLE, and STRING targets.
 The Xt selection functions support the MULTIPLE targets for you.
 XmuConvertStandardSelection() supports the TIMESTAMP target.
-(Silicon Graphics recommends that applications use XmuConvertStandardSelection() because it also supports HOSTNAME, NAME, CLIENT_WINDOW, and a variety of other useful targets.)
+(Silicon Graphics recommends that applications use XmuConvertStandardSelection() because it also supports HOSTNAME, NAME, CLIENT\WINDOW, and a variety of other useful targets.)
 Your application must support the TARGETS and STRING targets itself.
 In addition, Silicon Graphics has defined other targets for data types used by Silicon Graphics applications and libraries.
-Table 7-1 lists the atom names for these Silicon Graphics data types.